 1950s Tips and Cooking Recipes

-Last updated on March 22nd, 2024 at 08:51 pm
+Last updated on May 6th, 2024 at 10:01 am

 When the DC Thomson publishing company approached me, asking if I would be interested in sharing some of the 1950s tips and cooking recipes they had published on their blog, I was intrigued to find out more about the book that the recipes had come from.

 Pass it On: Cooking Tips From The 1950s is a book with a selection of some of the most ingenious tips and recipes collected from newspapers as well as magazines from the 1950s.
-You have to put it into context and remember that before rationing ended, in 1954, women had to be very creative when making a meal for their families as there were very few products available.
+You have to put it into context and remember that before rationing ended, in 1954, women had to be very creative when making a meals for their families as there were very few products available.

 There were no spices, few oils, and not much food to work with.
 The meat was roasted, vegetables were boiled and the fruit was unsweetened.
 And that was when you could get your hands on beef, tatties and bananas.